-A summary of the directors' skills and experience as relevant to the Company is set out in the skills matrix below.
+A summary of the directors' skills and experience and the diversity of Board membership as at 18 November 2016 and as relevant to the Company is set out below.
 The Board considers that, collectively, the directors possess an effective mix of skills and attributes, with significant commercial, business, operational and financial skills and experience in a diverse range of industries and geographies.